LewisKempford/RBWM_HWB_profile/README.md

 #### create_ppt.Rmd

 File is used to process Rds create in data.R to output slide deck.
 Contains a settings chunk and then chunks for each slide created.

-File also reads in lookups and shape files for different geography levels.
+Releases contain the data bundle Rds file for now as data is safe to share.
+The only thing that will then need changing would be the lookup files and shape files read into the Rmd file.
+You'll probably want to change the template pptx used too!

 ### Useful links